fedetango/event-interface-js/README.md

 // Implement in a class
 class Teapot() {

-  // We suggest saving event in a private property
+  // We suggest saving the EventInterface instance in a private property
   #events;
   constructor() {
     #events = EventInterface.implement(this);